 In contrast, certain areas of Milan are less advisable for expat living due to various factors.
 Areas like Corvetto and Lambrate, despite being parts of the metropolitan city, have reputations that might not align with the expectations of many expats.
 These neighbourhoods, known for higher crime rates and a sense of insecurity, contrast starkly with the generally safe and inviting atmosphere that Milan is celebrated for.

 Read more in our guide to the Best (and Worst) Areas and Suburbs in Milan.

 Types of accommodation in Milan

 There are several living options in Milan.
-In the city centre, accommodation mostly comes in the form of apartments.
+In the city centre, accommodation primarily consists of apartments.
 Further away from the urban heart, expats will find large suburban family homes, as well as comfortable condos and villas.
-Expats can see a wider range of accommodation options compared to other Italian cities, although rent is expensive, adding to the already high cost of living in Milan.

 Finding accommodation in Milan

 The best place to start a property search is online.
 Even before moving to Milan, expats should browse web listings to get a feel for what’s available.
-However, they should never commit to a lease or put down any form of deposit before viewing a property in person.
+That said, we’d strongly advise against committing to a lease or putting down any form of deposit before viewing a property in person.
 There is a panoply of popular online rental platforms in Milan offering a diverse range of accommodation options.

 Renting accommodation in Milan